ncullen93/pyGOBN/README.md

 Here is the link to SCIP: <http://scip.zib.de/#scipoptsuite>.

 <h2>Usage</h2>
+Because of licensing issues, users will have to download the tar file for the SCIP project.

-The pyGOBN project comes pre-packed with the tar files of both the GOBNILP and SCIP source code.
-There is no need to download anything except this package.
+The pyGOBN project comes pre-packed with the tar file of the GOBNILP source code.
+There is no need to download anything except this package and the SCIP tar file.
 However, unless you are using your own already-built GOBNILP source code, you do have to actually unpack, link, and make GOBNILP & SCIP when using pyGOBN for the first time.
 Luckily, all this can be done directly from Python with the single 'make()' command:

 	>>> from pyGOBN import *